 Can you, guys, call it a “total disarray” as mostly the Democrats describe the nation today?

-I am an independent of any party and don’t take either side.
-What I see is a total disarray in Washington DC where the politicians are busy with searching for the weak spots in the opponents instead of serving our citizens.
+I am independent of any party and don’t take either side.
+What I see is total disarray in Washington DC where the politicians are busy searching for the weak spots in the opponents instead of serving our citizens.

 Every day, there is a new investigation or class action.
 Every day, there are new disgusting ideas, comments, or tweets from both political parties.
 I am personally sick of it.
 The non-stop negativity in the news helps media outlets attract viewers and make money.
 But what we get in return is an entirely unjustified pessimism.